 Did you know that Ben Affleck proposed Jennifer Lopez with a 6.1-carat pink diamond in 2002?
 Since then, along with the marketing efforts, prices of pink diamonds have risen exorbitantly.

 These magnificent stones are highly rare, with only a few produced yearly.
-Therefore, high-quality pink diamonds are the most expensive and coveted natural colored diamonds.
+Therefore, high-quality pink diamonds are one of the most expensive and coveted natural colored diamonds.

 Engagement Ring Settings for Pink Diamond

-- Double halo setting: With a double halo setting, adding a second layer of small stones to the ring can highlight pink diamond even more.
+- Double halo setting: With a double halo setting, adding a second layer of small stones to the ring can highlight the pink diamond even more.